onebeartoe/deep-learning/convolutional/style-transfer-ui/README.md

 This application adds a GUI to the style transfer convolutional neural network found in the DeepLearning4J examples.

+For more information see the project page at http://onebeartoe.org/software/development/deep-learning/convolutional/style-transfer/

 Usage: Select a content image, select a style image, then click the 'Apply Style' button.
 Once the processing completes, the 'please wait' dialog closes.
 The output images are placed alongside the content image under a directory named 'styled'.